Worried about a child?

 Learning to be independent is an important part of growing up.
 Between work, appointments and other family commitments – every parent will have to leave their child home alone at some point so it’s good to have a plan in place.
 Every child is different so build up their independence at their pace – and check in with them to make sure they feel safe.

 Infants and young children aged 0-3 years old should never be left alone – even for 15 minutes while you pop down the road.
-This applies not just to leaving them home alone but also in your car while you run into the shops or in another room on their own.
+This applies not just to leaving them home alone but also in your car while you run into the shops.

 For more detail, please see our advice on baby and toddler safety.